yeehaa123/yeehaa.io/yeehaa/align-the-misaligned/Economy of Garbage.md

----
-aliases: null
-tags:
-- blog
-draft: false
-excerpt: In 'Economy of Garbage,' the discussion pivots to challenging the traditional views on decentralization, waste, and excess in our modern society.
-Drawing from the lessons of the rise and fall of cryptocurrency and historical shifts in economic ideologies, the piece explores how modern capitalism's drive for incessant growth fuels a cycle of extraction and waste.
-Yet, through the philosophical lenses of Walter Benjamin and Georges Bataille, it presents a nuanced argument that celebrates the potential of excess and waste not as societal failings but as sources of innovation and regeneration.
-Bataille's notion of the 'economy of excess,' where waste is embraced rather than shunned, is juxtaposed against the backdrop of our digital and material cultures, urging a reevaluation of our values towards consumption and production.
-This narrative is further enriched by Shraddha Borawake's artistic practice, which visually interrogates the intersections between nature, culture, and trash, challenging the purity of these categories and proposing a more integrated, circular understanding of our environment and resources.
-'Economy of Garbage' invites readers to reconsider the role of waste in our lives, advocating for a future where excess is harnessed creatively to foster a more sustainable and inclusive world
-published_on: 2023-12-23
-title: Economy of Garbage
-inspirational:
-- Wabi-sabi and Kintsugi
-- rather than perfection and wholeness
-- are key to a better future
-order: 5
-series: Aligning the Misaligned
----

 # Economy of Garbage

 Decentralization is not fragmentation.
 When applied correctly, its cultural techniques can actually smoothen and alleviate the painful effects of foaming.
 The problem with its most emblematic, contemporary manifestation is that its community got mesmerized by an excess mindset.
 The original hype around the endless possibilities of blockchain's immutable and incorruptible ledger was entirely replaced by crypto's everyone can get rich instantly pyramid scheme.